-also moult, mid-14c., mouten, of feathers, "to be shed," from Old English *mutian "to change" (in bemutian "to exchange"), from Latin mutare "to change" (from PIE root *mei- (1) "to change").
-Transitive sense, of birds, "to shed feathers" is first attested 1520s.
+also moult, c.
+1400, mouten, of feathers, hair, etc., "to be shed, fall out," from Old English *mutian "to change" (in bemutian "to exchange"), from Latin mutare "to change" (from PIE root *mei- (1) "to change").
+Transitive sense, "to shed or cast (feathers, fur, skin)" is by mid-15c.
 With unetymological -l-, late 16c., on model of fault, etc. Related: Molted, moulted; molting, moulting.
-As a noun from 1815.
+As a noun, "act or process of shedding an outer structure or appendage," from 1815.

 Dictionary entries near molt